danielleford04/hello-city/README.md

 # Welcome to Hello City

-With Hello City, travellers can view and follow walking tours saved by other users when they travel.
+With Hello City, travelers can browse and follow walking tours created by other users, following mapped routes and details about each stop along the way.
-Users will be able to see the route to follow, and will be able to read relevant information when they arrive at the next stop.

-Users can also create and save walking tours for other users to follow.
+The app also lets users create and save their own walking tours.

 Built with React Native/Expo.